00028ECB/multiplicative-persistence-bounded-valuation/REPRODUCIBILITY.md

 # Reproducibility guide

-The public snapshot is intended to be verifiable from a fresh clone without access to the private research lab.
+The curated snapshot is intended to be verifiable from a fresh clone without access to the private research lab..

 ## Python verification